skx/esp8266/d1-temp/README.md

 ## Wiring

-The DHT22 is wired to pin D2.
+The DHT22 is wired to pin D4, which is hardwired as I use a simple "shield".

 # Extras